Bevis M. Griffin

 Bevis Melvin Griffin (born April 26, 1953) is an American musician, businessman, and educator.
 In 1998, Griffin was honored by the City of Austin as a musician of cultural significance and awarded a mayoral proclamation by Mayor Kirk Watson for 25 years of musical contributions as one of the earliest pioneers of Texas glam rock, punk rock, and hard rock.

 Griffin made his public music performance debut in 1971 and has since been recognized by many as an influential genre-defining artist.
 Living Colour guitarist Vernon Reid described Griffin as "a veritable missing link in a transitional period in American popular music."
-Music critic Greg Tate wrote that "in retrospect, [Griffin’s style] may have been the most provocative challenge to the hierarchy and status quo of rock imaging at the time."
+Music critic Greg Tate wrote that "in retrospect, [Griffin's style] may have been the most provocative challenge to the hierarchy and status quo of rock imaging at the time."

 He is the founder and executive director of Deux Voix Ltd., LLC, an Austin-based artist development enterprise, working with afro-centric bands and artists such as Death, Francis M’Bappe, Living Colour, and Andre Cymone.

-Over the course of 40 years, Griffin was a part of many prominent Texas bands: Franklin’s Mast, Fools, the Skyscrapers, the Bats, the Shades, Banzai Kik, Chill Factor, Rawhead TechX, Spy vs. Spy, Solid Senders, the Cosmopolitans, Dino Lee’s Luv Johnson, One Fell Swoop, Papa Mali & the Instagators, R.C.
+Over the course of 40 years, Griffin was a part of many prominent Texas bands: Franklin's Mast, Fools, the Skyscrapers, the Shades, the Bats, Banzai Kik, Chill Factor, Rawhead TechX, Spy vs. Spy, Solid Senders, the Cosmopolitans, Dino Lee's Luv Johnson, One Fell Swoop, Papa Mali & the Instagators, R.C.
 Banks, the Paradigm, and Bevis & the Painkillers.